NREL/reView/README.md

 ## Command-Line Tools

-Additional command-line tools are available as part of this package.
+Additional command-line (CLI) tools are available as part of this package.
 A list of these tools can be accessed using the command `reView-tools`.
-The commands currently available include:

-- `unpack-turbines`:  Unpack individual turbines from each reV project site in a reV supply curve CSV, produced using "bespoke" (i.e., SROM) turbine placement.
-- `unpack-characterizations`: Unpacks characterization data from the input supply curve dataframe, converting values from embedded JSON strings to new standalone columns, and saves out a new version of the supply curve with these columns included.
+More information on usage of these CLI tools can be found in the [Usage](USAGE.md) documentation.
 ----

 ## Development